klvoje/Voje-research-group/content/home/welcome.md

     image_darken: 0
 hero_media: welcome.jpg
 ---
+Phenotypic evolution along the timescale continuum

-#### What are the nature and drivers of phenotypic evolution on short and long timescales?
+What are the nature and drivers of phenotypic evolution on short and long timescales?

-#### What is the relative importance of constraints and adaptation in shaping organisms?
+What is the relative importance of constraints and adaptation in shaping organisms?

-#### How relevant is microevolution in explaining macroevolutionary patterns?
+How relevant is microevolution in explaining macroevolutionary patterns?